-Director - National Centre for Organisational Resilience // Academic & Evaluation Consultant
+Director - Centre for Interprofessional Education and Learning OD & Evaluation Consultant

-University of LincolnEngland - East MidlandsEngland - London (North, East and Essex)England - London (South)England - London (West)
+University of NottinghamEngland - East MidlandsEngland - London (North, East and Essex)England - London (South)England - London (West)

 BSc(Hons) MSc MRes PhD ProfCertHSCMgt MBPsS PPABP CMBE MIHM FCMI FRSA CPsychol

-Maria is Director of the new National Centre for Organisational Resilience www.lincoln.ac.uk/ncor, a research, consultancy and member organisation, addressing drivers of economic prosperity through the creation and dissemination of evidence, with a key focus on workforce wellbeing and Board capability.
+Maria was formerly the Founding Director of the Centre for Organisational Resilience at the University of Lincoln, a research, consultancy and member organisation, addressing drivers of economic prosperity through the creation and dissemination of evidence, with a key focus on workforce wellbeing and Board capability.
 She was also Head of Learning, Research and Evaluation at the Social Innovation Partnership.

 Previously, Maria worked as a Quality Improvement Research Fellow and Programme Lead for the Master's in Public Health at King's College London, where she led several modules in health management and leadership.
 Maria's PhD was a study of the impact of the Quality and Outcomes Framework on General Practitioners and a comment on the limitations of using numerical targets to drive improvement in health.